Anorak | 3 dead in Marseilles: ‘Allahu Akbar’ ad infinitum

 Good the soldiers were there, then.

-Aside from a conversation on armed police on the streets, is there a conversation to be had about Islam?
+Aside from a conversation on armed police on the streets this attack invites, is there also a conversation to be had about Islamist violence?
 Since 2015, more than 230 people in France have been killed in Islamist attacks.
+Discuss.